canonical/ubuntu-cloud-docs/public-images/public-images-how-to/launch-qcow-with-qemu.rst

 Among the many formats for cloud images is the ``.img`` QCOW format.
 This article will cover the QCOW use case and provide instructions on how to use the images with QEMU.

+Note that the commands in this guide are for x86_64 (amd64) systems.
+QEMU does offer cross-archtecture emulation, so if you are using a computer with a different CPU architecture, some adjustments to the commands will be required.
+Check the `QEMU`_ docs for the correct commands to use for your desired architecture.

 For starting with an ISO server image, see the `server documentation`_ on downloading and converting an ISO for use with QEMU.